 If the situation occurs, meet with the student to explain why the current arrangement must end.
 Encourage your student to verbalize his or her feelings about the change in the relationship.
 Set the example.
-Be honest, candid and supportive regardless of the reason for the termination but talk about your thoughts and feelings for the student and your feelings about ending the relationship as you have known it.
+Be honest, candid, and supportive regardless of the reason for the termination.
+Share your thoughts and feelings about the student and discuss your emotions regarding the end of the relationship as you have known it.